Center For Public Health

 Our Current Work

-We are excited to announce of release of the 2023 Penn Center for Public Health Annual Report.
+We are excited to announce the launch of the Public Health Impact Hub!

 The Public Health Pipeline Plus program is a longitudinal summer internship for high school students, facilitated by the Center for Public Health and the Netter Center for Community Partnerships.
 This program allows Philadelphia high school students interested in health related careers to expand their knowledge in Public Health through classroom learning and fieldwork activities.